SpectoLabs/hoverfly/docs/pages/tutorials/delays/addingdelays.rst

 Simulating API latency during development allows you to write code that will deal with it gracefully.

+In Hoverfly, this is done by applying "delays" to responses in a simulation.

-In Hoverfly, delays are applied to responses by editing the Hoverfly simulation JSON file.
+Delays are applied by editing the Hoverfly simulation JSON file.
 Delays can be applied selectively according to request URL pattern and/or HTTP method.

 .. toctree::